What are the prerequisites?

 record check is required prior to any clinical training experience or clinical field

 trips.
-If you have a criminal record, meet with the WC Dean of Allied Health to determine
+If you have a criminal record, meet with the WVC Director of Nursing to determine

 if your criminal history would prevent access to a health care facility.
 Please call